philippe44/SqueezeAMP/README.md

 System is modular and you can pretty much build each sub-part independently.

-If you don't want battery, don't populate charger, undervoltage detection and power OR and boost (on the boost optio, see below).
+If you don't want battery, don't populate charger, undervoltage detection and power OR and boost (on the boost option, see below).
 This is all top upper and middle right & left side of the PCB.
 You can short the large Schottky diode on the bottom side, but I recommend you keep it just in case.

 If you don't want the amplifier, don't populate the bottom side, except for the power diode and the optical connector's decoupling capacitor (if you want SPDIF optical).
-In that case, note that the analogue output will not be available.
+In that case, note that the analogue output will *not* be available.

 The SPDIF is always available, it just requires the WROVER module (which should at least always be here ...).